Vyral/base-template/_posts/2018-09-28-how-to-use-sustainability-to-boost-your-homes-value.md

 {% include youtube.html %}

-A new survey by the National Association of Realtors was just released, and it made some remarkable points.For example, 61% of Realtors said clients are interested in sustainability, and a whopping 71% of Realtors said energy efficiency is valuable in helping sell a home.
+A new survey by the National Association of Realtors was just released, and it made some remarkable points.
+For example, 61% of Realtors said clients are interested in sustainability, and a whopping 71% of Realtors said energy efficiency is valuable in helping sell a home.

 If you’re interested in sustainability and you want to sell your home for a higher price, here are some projects to consider: